thadmuchnok64/SovereignSkies/Characters/Harper.md

 "Look, I'm going to be honest.
 Steinhafen is a great place, and I love the people there, but they're not fighters."

-"Relations with the [[The Falcon Federation]] have been souring a little bit.
+"Relations with the [[The Federation of Falconia]] have been souring a little bit.
 We depend on them for survival.
 They keep saying that people aren't returning from Backwater Bay and we have no idea why.
 We do see a lot of their ships leaving from steinhafen and headed towards monkey island though.

 Monkey island isnt a dangerous place.
 We've always had pleasant trades with them."